Uninett/nav/doc/reference/backend-processes.rst

 *pping* monitors all IP devices in the database.
 It works effectively in parallel, being able to ping a large number of devices.
-Has configurable robustnes criteria for defining when a box actually is down.
+Has configurable robustness criteria for defining when a box actually is down.
 Results are posted on the event queue.

-.. important:: A host is declared down on the event queue after four consecutive
+.. important:: A host is declared unresponsive by pping after four consecutive
-               “no responses”.
-This means that it takes between 80 and 99 seconds from a host is down till pping declares it as down.
+               packet losses.
+This means that it takes between 80 and 99 seconds from a host stops responding until pping posts a ``boxState`` event on the *event queue*

-               The event engine will have a grace period of one minute before a box down warning is posted on the alert queue, and another three minutes before the box is declared down.
+               `eventengine`_ will have a grace period of one minute, before a ``boxDownWarning`` is posted on the *alert queue*, and another three minutes before an actual ``boxDown`` state is declared.

-               **In summery expect 5-6 minutes before a host is declared down.**
+               **In summary, expect 5-6 minutes to pass before a host is declared down.**

-Dependencies
+:Dependencies:
   None

-Run mode
+:Run mode:
   daemon

-Configuration
+:Configuration:
-  - :file:`pping.conf`
+  :file:`pping.conf`

-Logging
+:Logs:
-  - Logs to configurable file, default :file:`pping.log`
+  :file:`pping.log` (configurable)

 psuwatch